How cults exercise control over the way their members think… and how Mary Kay might be similar.

 - Emotional control

 Behavior control can include controlling basic activities of people, including what they eat, where they sleep, where they work, rituals they engage in, etc. Cults have strict schedules for their members, and there is always an activity going on.
 Every cult has its own custom behaviors and rituals.
-Behavior control can even become powerful enought that members participate in their own punishment and believe that they deserve it.
+Behavior control can even become powerful enough that members participate in their own punishment and believe that they deserve it.

 Mary Kay connection: